Artificial transcription factor: TALEs

-Zinc Fingers
+Zinc fingers

 Zinc fingers are naturally abundant, involved in multiple regulatory processes, and are common eukaryotic transcriptional factors.
 Cis2/His2 zinc fingers have been extensively studied, are composed of 30 amino acids, can bind to non-palindromic sequences, and contain 3 to 4 critical amino acids at positions 1, 3, and 6 on the alpha helix which designate the complementary binding sequence.
 Because zinc fingers are only 30 amino acids long they are easier to deliver, and multiple zinc fingers can be linked together to target larger DNA sequences with one ATF; however, connecting more than three zinc fingers together reduces each zinc finger’s specificity and increases off-site targeting.

-ATF Applications
+ATF applications

-Reprogramming Cell State
+Reprogramming cell state

 Directing cell differentiation and reprogramming cell fate have traditionally been achieved via a mixture of transcription factors.
 The field gained significant interest once four transcription factors Oct4/Sox2/cMyc/Klf4 were found to reprogram cells from a differentiated state into an induced pluripotent stem cell state similar to embryonic stem cells.
 Multiple ATFs composed of three zinc finger proteins linked together can each activate genes that eventually lead to the production of the Oct4 transcription factor in the cell, causing the cell to reprogram to an induced pluripotent state without the addition of external Oct4 transcription factors.
 The change in cell state demonstrates that ATFs can replace traditional transcription factors in cell reprogramming.

-Angelman Syndrome
+Angelman syndrome

 Angelman syndrome is a neurological development disorder caused by the deactivation of the maternal UBE3A gene.
 Two potential treatment strategies using ATFs are to upregulate the expression of the maternal UBE3A gene or downregulate the expression of UBE3A-AS gene, the gene that causes repression of the paternal UBE3A gene.
 Zinc finger ATF TAT-S1 acts as a strong repressor against the UBE3A-AS gene, and when administered to mice, resulted in increased Ube3a in the brain.